core-wg/href/draft-ietf-core-href.md

 2. Initialize a buffer with the sections from the base CRI.

-3. If the value of discard is `true` in the CRI reference, replace the path in the buffer with the empty array, and unset query and fragment.
-If it is an unsigned number, remove as many elements from the end of the path array; if it is non-zero, unset query and fragment.
+3. If the value of discard is `true` in the CRI reference, replace the path in the buffer with the empty array, unset query and fragment, and set a `true` authority to `null`.
+If the value of discard is an unsigned number, remove as many elements from the end of the path array; if it is non-zero, unset query and fragment.
 Set discard to `true` in the buffer.